 - Camping is prohibited at trailheads.

-- Camping within the Lake Tahoe Nevada State Park is restricted to three established campsites: Marlette Peak, Hobart and North Canyon Campground.
+- Camping within the Lake Tahoe Nevada State Park is restricted to three established campsites: Marlette Peak, Hobart and North Canyon Campgrounds.

 - Camping is prohibited near Watson Lake outside of the Watson Lake Campground.